 (Svami BV Narayana Maharaja, August 4 1998, The Netherlands)

-The relationship of the entire Gaudiya Vaisnava Sampradaya is to be a maidservant of Srimati Radhika, exclusively, the greatest lover and devotee of Sri Krsna.
-The mood of radha-dasi or palya-dasi (maidservant of Srimati Radhika) is unique of the self-realised Gaudiya Vaisnavas, who follow in the footsteps of Srila Rupa Gosvamipada and his rupanuga-bhakti school.
+The identity of the Gaudiya Vaisnava Sampradaya is rupanuga, being a maidservant of Srimati Radhika, exclusively.
+The mood of radha-dasi or palya-dasi is unique of the self-realised Gaudiya Vaisnavas, who follow in the footsteps of Srila Rupa Gosvamipada and his rupanuga-bhakti instructions.

-Some of them are even higher.
-They are eternal associates of Radha-Krsna in Vraja, who came to the earth for a mission.
-They are for instance, Srila Bhaktivinoda Thakura (Sri Gadadhara), Sri Damodara Gosvami (Lalita-devi), Raya Ramananda (Visakha-devi), and Sri Rupa Gosvami (Rupa Manjari).
+Some of them are eternal associates (nitya-siddhas) of Radha-Krsna in Vraja, who came to the earth for a mission.
+They are for instance Srila Bhaktivinoda Thakura (Sri Gadadhara), Svarupa Damodara (Lalita-devi), Raya Ramananda (Visakha-devi), and Rupa Gosvami (Rupa Manjari).
+Picture left: Srila Bhaktisiddhanta Sarasvati Thakura.

-To the living entities (jivatmas), who are migrating from the material world to the spiritual world, for the first time, the portal of entrance into the groups of intimate servants and friends of Sri Radha are Srila Rupa Gosvami, who is an eternal associate of Her, called Srimati Rupa Manjari, and Lalita-devi, who will engage any new dasi in the seva of Srimati Radhika.
+To the living entities (jivatmas), who are migrating from the material world to the spiritual world, for the first time, the portal of entrance into the groups of intimate servants and friends of Sri Radha are Srila Rupa Gosvami, an eternal associate of Her called Srimati Rupa Manjari, and Lalita-devi, who will engage any new greedy girl in the seva of Srimati Radhika.
 And Sri Narayana Maharaja is known to be radhikayai priyatmane, "very dear to Srimati Radhika".
 So through the agency of Srila Gurudeva, we are very near the lotusfeet of Srimati Radhika, our Matriarch!
-I wish I would have the qualification to follow his path.
+But I am not at all qualified to follow his path.

-The rupanuga-bhaktas of the Gaudiya Vaisnava Sampradaya are actually Saktas worshipping the feminine energy (hladini-sakti) of Bhagavan Sri Krsna, exclusively.
-Although Sarasvati, Laksmi and Durga are partial expansions of Srimati Radhika mixed with some degree of material qualities, the rupanuga Gaudiya Vaisnavas are the Purest Saktas, because Radha is part of the internal potency of Bhagavan, which is transcendental, unconditional and complete.
-Sri Krsna is submissive to radha-prema (the love of Radha for Krsna).
+The rupanuga-bhaktas of the Gaudiya Vaisnava Sampradaya are actually Saktas worshipping the internal feminine energy (hladini-sakti) of Bhagavan Sri Krsna.
+Although Sarasvati, Laksmi and Durga are partial expansions of Srimati Radhika mixed with some degree of material qualities, the rupanuga Gaudiya Vaisnavas are the Purest Saktas, because Radha is part of the internal potency (svarupa- or cit-sakti) of Bhagavan, which is transcendental, unconditional, perfect, and complete.
+Sri Krsna is submissive to radha-prema (the inconceivable love of Radha for Krsna).
 Although He is omnipresent, omniscient and omnipotent, Radha's love makes Him mad.
-This is the mystery of Sri Radha.
+This is the mystery of Sri Radha, His own internal potency.

 Non-dual Original Truth in Person